- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 This is a medical emergency that requires immediate intervention, such as repositioning the mother or performing an emergency cesarean section, to prevent oxygen deprivation and umbilical cord birth injuries.

-A baby experiencing prolonged umbilical cord compression may show signs of fetal distress, including:
+A baby experiencing prolonged umbilical cord compression may show signs of distress, including:

 - Meconium-stained amniotic fluid (baby passes stool before birth, signaling distress);